aime20cdd/project2_continuous_control/Report.md

 ## Learning Algorithm

 The chosen algorithm implemented is Deep Deterministic Policy Gradient (DDPG).
 This algorithm can be thought of as an Actor-Critic agent, or a DQN agent for continuous spaces.
+A key feature is the use of a batch normalization layer in each network, this helped both networks deal with the high dimensional continuous state space.

 State Space: 33
 Action Space: 4